Matias-Libes-De-Geyter/Convolutional-Neural-Network-CPP/README.md

 - Results on MNIST train database.
 When ran into the whole training database, the model gives the following results:
 ![Plots](img/latest_output.png)

 Here, values are plotted each epochs.
-The early stopper wasn't active.
+The early stopper stopped 3 epochs before the end.
 We can see the training accuracy, validation accuracy and training loss for each epochs.

 - Results on MNIST numbers test database:

-After training on the whole train database, the model provides a validation **accuracy of $$\approx 95$$%**, which is slightly better that my FFNN.
+After training on the whole train database, the model provides a validation **accuracy of $$\approx 98$$%**, which is better that my FFNN ($$\approx 96$$%).

 *- Meanwhile, the code on CUDA ran two times slower than the basic C++ code.
 It is an interesting result that shows how we have to improve for the CUDA implementation.*